rachel-meadows/malaphor/README.md

 ## What's the status of this project?
 This is a working version of a command-line program that builds a local text file, then generates simple malaphors from that.

-I'm in the process of a) using a SQLite database to refine the text output to better reflect semantic content, and b) building a front end for the program so it is accessible to users without having to download this code and each re-scrape the data.
+I'm in the process of a) using a SQLite database to refine the text output to better reflect semantic content, and b) building a front end for the program so it is accessible to users without having to download this code and re-scrape the data.